Thorns Barbarian Endgame Guide

 Weapon Damage:

-• Weapon Damage does not matter for Thorns, but it should be prioritized on our Frenzy weapons.
+• Weapon Damage does not matter for Thorns, but it should be prioritized on our Bash weapons.
 Besides that, we want to prioritize only the stat rolls on our weapons, and we want them to at least have an item power of 780 to have them roll their maximum values.

 Critical Strike Chance & Damage:

-• These also do nothing for Thorns, but they do boost our Frenzy damage.
+• These also do nothing for Thorns, but they do boost our Bash damage.
 Thorns cannot Critically Strike (unless under the effect of a Lethal Shrine), so these stats aren't important when trying to maximize Thorns damage.

 Needleflare Aspect: